azerothcore/azerothcore.github.io/_posts/2017-05-27-azerothshard.md

 Moreover it's focused on a working gameplay, something that gamers really love!>>

-AzerothShard project closed in April 2018
+AzerothShard project closed in April 2018, the creators are now focussing on ChromieCraft